Anto0124314/RSDKv3-Decompilation/README.md

 - `RETRO_ORIGINAL_CODE`: Removes any custom code. *A playable game will not be built with this enabled.* Takes a boolean, defaults to `off`.
 - `RETRO_SDL_VERSION`: *Only change this if you know what you're doing.* Switches between using SDL1 or SDL2.
 Takes an integer of either `1` or `2`, defaults to `2`.

-# Getting Video Support To Work
+# Getting this to work on custom interfaces
-To get video support to work, you need to change your CORS policy on how you serve the port itself, that being using the [RSDK-Library Manager](https://github.com/rsdk-library/rsdk-library.github.io) (*Recommended*), or your own interface.
-This is required as libtheora/theoraplay requires multiple threads to work, this is an issue as modern browsers **WILL BLOCK MULTI-THREADING BY DEFAULT.** If you dont videos will not play, so don't open an issue saying that videos wont play, as most likely you forgot to set the required http response headers:
+To get this web port to work, you need to change your CORS policy on how you serve the port itself, that being your own interface.
+This is required as libtheora/theoraplay requires multiple threads to work, this is an issue as modern browsers **WILL BLOCK MULTI-THREADING BY DEFAULT.** If you dont the port will not launch, so don't open an issue saying that the port wont open, as most likely you forgot to set the required http response headers:
 ```http
 Cross-Origin-Opener-Policy: same-origin
 Cross-Origin-Embedder-Policy: require-corp